-'
+My appeal is based on the following grounds:

 Course:

 Course:

-Courses

 Course:

-Your Principal will advise you of the outcome of the School and Record of School Achievement (RoSA) timetable of a may ask to have the matter reviewed by NESA.
-Once the of your appeal, ask him/her about the process of having a ctions for schools.
-If the Principal declines your appeal you Principal notifies you of the outcome of the School Review
+Your Principal will advise you of the outcome of the School Review of your appeal by the date specified in the HSC and RoSA timetable of actions for schools.
+If the Principal declines your appeal you may ask to have the matter reviewed by the ESA.
+Once the Principal notifies you of the outcome of the School Review of your appeal, ask him/her about the process of having an unsuccessful appeal reconsidered by NESA.

-Student's Signature: Date:
+Student's Signature:Date: Date: Date: Date: Date: Date: Date: Date:

-Parent/Guardian's Signature:(if student is under 18 years of age) Date:
+Parent/Guardian's Signature: Date: (if student is under 18 years of age)

+HSC Assessment Book 2021-2022